MarkPflug/Sylvan.Data.Excel/readme.md

 ## Installing

-This library is still a pre-release version and you will likely encounter issues while using it.
+This library is still in early development and you might encounter issues while using it.
 If you do find bugs, please report an issue.
-However, be aware that I will be unlikely to be able to fix an issue unless an Excel file exhibiting the problem is provided with the issue.
+However, be aware that I will be unlikely to be able to investigate any issue unless a file reproducing the problem is provided with the issue.

 [Sylvan.Data.Excel Nuget Package](https://www.nuget.org/packages/Sylvan.Data.Excel/)